 When the foggy San Francisco sky outside your window starts to brighten, you return from the asphyxiation of your friend’s apartment’s swimming pool.
 A purple light broke the silence of the night.
 A feeling crept up on you.
 Some childhood fantasies will never come true anymore, will they?
 As you grow older you start to realize.
 You won’t wake up to a mind-reading superpower or a ten-villa inheritance in the South of France.
 Only the San Francisco sky.

-It’s ok, everything happens for the best, you tell yourself.
+It’s ok, everything happens for the best, you convince yourself.
 Every decision you made has led you here.
 You don’t remember how or why you made them, but you also don’t need to remember.
-You just need to trust that you made the right choice.
+You only need to trust that you made the right choice.
 Trust that the boat will straighten itself out.

 When the dreams end, when the exorbitant privileges run out, when the claims to exceptionalism fade, when life’s no longer smooth sailing.
 You can hopefully, at least, come back to this conviction.

-What I don't like about The Grandmaster is Gong Er's love plot.
-In all seriousness, how can missing out on one person deprive you of a lifetime of glee?
-She pins her tragedy on one misstep and seeks comfort in the alternative.
-But in reality, no one person or one decision is that transformative.
-She simply can’t make peace with her past.
+You find Gong Er's love plot The Grandmaster laughable.
+In all seriousness, how can missing out on one person deprive you of a lifetime of joy?
+She seeks comfort in the alternative.
+But in reality, no one person or decision is that transformative.
+Her tragedy cannot be attributed to one misstep.
+She just can’t make peace with her past.
 Well, you’ll never find reconciliation if you dwell on the fait accompli.
 Impossible it is to have the cake and eat it too!
-You chose, and then you must move on.
-As Kierkegaard says, “laugh at the world's foolishness, and you will regret it; weep over it, and you will regret that too.”
-Every decision is a trade-off.
+You chose, then you have to move on.
+Every decision is a trade-off: As Kierkegaard says, “laugh at the world's foolishness, and you will regret it; weep over it, and you will regret that too.”
 Life is too big for you to claim every experience, to know everyone’s stories.
-So just appreciate the faces passing by — you don’t need to be them or own them.
+So appreciate the faces passing by — you don’t need to own them or be them.

-“Cherish the moment” sure sounds trite, but you really should do what you want while you still want it.
-Because, you know what, delay gratification for ten years and the same things might not even gratify anymore.
-Just like Gong Er, for whom it was too late.
-Evaluate outcome over a lifetime, but don’t separate the outcome from the process.
+“Cherish the moment” may sound trite, but you really should do whatever you want while you still want it.
+Because delay gratification for ten years and the same things might not even gratify anymore.
+Just like Gong Er, from whom the confession was too late.
+Evaluate outcome over a lifetime, but don’t separate the destination from the journey.
 Enjoying every passing moment is a part of enjoying the result.

 30,000 days run fast.
-You only get to be here once, and people will always disagree.
-So eat the food you want to eat, meet the people you want to meet.
-See the scenery you enjoy, and do the things you love.
+You only get to be here once, and people will disagree.
+So eat what you want to eat, meet who you want to meet.
+Take in the scenery you enjoy, and do the things you love.
 Grand narratives can’t fight the abyss, but contentment amassed through minute choices can.
 Every pleasant memory is a lamp against the darkness should misfortune bring nightfall.
-Reminder of the faith you’d convinced yourself of that one scorching afternoon six years ago soaked in a fortuitousness that’s almost too good to be true.
+Reminder of the faith you’d convinced yourself of on that one scorching afternoon six years ago soaked in a fortuitousness that’s almost too good to be true.
 The bottomless mimosa lingers at the tip of your tongue.

 You hold out your hand as if waving to moments destined to expire, and think, wow, it’s really been six years.
 All the shine of half a decade fading.
 And you still believe, as some force draws you out of the core of the Earth.
 You’re right on time.